SmartX-Team/OpenARK/dash/README.md

-# Data Analytics and Supply-chain Heuristic
+# Data Analytics and Supply-chain Heuristics